 Use in Children

-There is very little information available on the use of CYMEVENE in children less than 12 years.
+There is very little information available on the use of CYMEVENE in children less than 12 years and safety and effectiveness in children has not been proven.
 Children that take CYMEVENE, when grown-up, have an increased risk of cancer and, also, adverse effects when trying to have children of their own.
 Therefore CYMEVENE should only be used if these risks are outweighed by the benefits of treatment.